South Trinidad Island: Hindu Temples & Pitch Lake

-After spending a couple of days discovering Trinidad's lovely beaches and breath-taking waterfalls, we decided to discover the south of Trinidad island.
-By that time we already knew that we could never make it to Tobago island since we had only 3 days left before our flight would bring us back to Barbados.
+After spending a couple of days discovering Trinidad’s lovely beaches and breath-taking waterfalls, I decided to discover the south of Trinidad island.
+By that time I already knew that I could never make it to Tobago island since I had only 3 days left before my flight would bring me back to Barbados.

-Such a pity, since all the Trinidadians we met talked with luminous eyes about Trinidad's neighbor island.
-Since then Tobago moved high up on my travel bucket list.
+Such a pity, since all the Trinidadians I met talked with luminous eyes about Trinidad’s neighbor island.
+Since then, Tobago moved high up on my travel bucket list.

-As my partner and I are huge fans of traveling slow, we decided to spend those 3 days rather in Trinidad and discover one of the aspects that make Trinidad and Tobago one of the most fascinating travel destinations: its Hindu culture.
+As I´m a huge fan of traveling slow, I decided to spend those 3 days rather in Trinidad and discover one of the aspects that make Trinidad and Tobago one of the most fascinating travel destinations: its Hindu culture.